dextr-cloud/dextr-docs/docs/_pages/architecture.md

+---
+permalink: /architecture/
+title: "ConnectPath - Architecture, Operations and Security"
+---

-ConnectPath -- Architecture, Operations and Security
+# ConnectPath -- Architecture, Operations and Security

 The purpose of this document is to provide a high level overview of the Architecture, Operations and Security of the Customer-Deployed